huizezhang-sherry/website/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, my name is Huize Zhang and feel free to call me Sherry.
+My name is Huize Zhang and feel free to call me Sherry.
 I'm currently an honours student at Monash Univeristy.
 I like programming using R and the tidyverse suit is just awesome that it makes data analytics so simple :heart_eyes:.

 This girl is powered by :coffee: and :tea:, although she is trying to reduce her coeffeine intake.
 Nice food :fork_and_knife: satisfies her.
 She also does some sports so you probably would expect to find her in Jells Parkrun :running: or Monash Sports :swimmer: